 This scenario requires Office 365 Message Encryption capabilities.
 If the recipients cannot open the protected email in their built-in email client, they can use a one-time passcode to read the sensitive information in a browser.

 For example, a Gmail user might see the following prompt in an email message they receive:

 For the user sending the email, the actions required are the same as for sending a protected email to a user in their own organization.
 For example, select the Do Not Forward button that the AIP client can add to the Outlook ribbon.

 Alternately, Do Not Forward functionality can be integrated into a label that users can select to apply both classification and protection to that email.
-For example, in the unified labeling client:
+For example:

 Administrators can also automatically provide protection for users by configuring mail flow rules that apply rights protection.